 You’ll find the tour information, dates and times here if you are considering joining the local Osaka food tour yourself.

 ✈ For all the essential tips to help plan your visit to Japan see our comprehensive and FREE Japan guide.

 ✈ Free WIFI isn’t widely available in Japan.
 For translation, directions, timetables and other information on the go personal WIFI is one of our essentials.
 We look at the options in our cheat sheet to staying connected in Japan.
 We use WIFI2Go from Australia (mention us for a discount) or airport collection in Japan.

 ✈ You don’t need it if you are only visiting Tokyo but if you’re travelling distance by train the JR Passes can be a bargain.
 See if they suit your trip and check prices with our preferred supplier.

-✈ Looking for a great place to stay in Tokyo?
-We use and trust Hotels Combined for their great selection, independent reviews and being able to easily compare the deals across the major suppliers.
+✈ Looking for a great place to stay in Osaka?
+We use and trust Booking.com for its great selection, independent reviews and cancellation options if your plans need to change.

 Interested?
 Save it to Pinterest